MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 #### Update cycle notifications

-The `codePush.sync()` method allows the use of a call back to hook into the overall update process and thus provide a custom experience on each stage of the update process as follows.
+The `codePush.sync()` method allows the use of a callback to hook into the overall update process and thus provide a custom experience on each stage of the update process as follows.

 ```javascript
 var onSyncStatusChange = function(SyncStatus) {